brocchirodrigo/brocchirodrigo/README.md

 I'm a developer *back end, front end and mobile*.
 I currently work at Kroton Educacional Brazil as Product Owner (certified by SAFe).

-- 📘 I'm up to date on React and React Native with Rocketseat on BootStamp GoStack 🚀
+- 📘 I'm up to date on React and React Native with Rocketseat on Ignite 🚀

 ### Technology Stack 🤖